 What are the Advantages of Wave Soldering?

-Wave soldering has been around a long time and was the primary method of soldering components to PCBs when boards were larger, parts were practically all through-hole components and they were sparsely placed on the board.
+Wave soldering has been around a long time and was the primary method of soldering components to Printed Circuit Boards when boards were larger, components were practically all through-hole components and they were sparsely placed on the board.
 Wave soldering provided an automated way to produce large numbers of boards quickly.